NREL/torc/docs/job_input_parameters.rst

 Database
 ========
-User stores input parameters for each job in the database.
-Each job has a unique name and can be retrieved in the API with it.
-When a job starts it sends an HTTP GET request to read its inputs.
+Users store job input parameters in ``user_data`` collections in the database and then the job script send API calls to retrieve them at runtime.